 To create an HTML message body in MIME format, clients SHOULD set the value of the PidTagHtml property ([MS-OXCMSG] section 2.2.1.48.9) to the HTML message text.
 When this property is set, clients MUST set the value of the PidTagInternetCodepage property ([MS-OXCMSG] section 2.2.1.48.6) to the code page of the HTML message text.
 Note that the PidTagHtml property is a PtypBinary property ([MS-OXCDATA] section 2.11.1), not a PtypString property.
-Clients can, instead, set the value of the PidTagRtfCompressed property ([MS-OXPROPS] section 2.997) to the body text in compressed RTF format, depending on the MIME writer that is used to convert this text to HTML format.
+Clients can, instead, set the value of the PidTagRtfCompressed property ([MS-OXPROPS] section 2.991) to the body text in compressed RTF format, depending on the MIME writer that is used to convert this text to HTML format.
 Clients MUST NOT create HTML message text using Unicode characters (UTF-16LE scheme), and the value of the PidTagInternetCodepage property MUST NOT be set to "1200".
 The UTF-32 form and the UTF-16GE scheme are also not acceptable for this purpose; UTF-7 (code page 65000) and the UTF-8 form (code page 65001) are acceptable.

 To create a multipart/related message body in MIME format with HTML body text and inline images, clients SHOULD set the value of the PidTagHtml property to the HTML message text.
 When this property is set, the value of the PidTagInternetCodepage property is set to the code page of the HTML message text.
-Clients supply a value for either the PidTagAttachContentId property ([MS-OXCMSG] section 2.2.2.26) or the PidTagAttachContentLocation property ([MS-OXCMSG] section 2.2.2.26) or related file attachments such as images; the PidTagAttachContentId property, inline image links in the HTML body MUST use one of the following:
+Clients supply a value for either the PidTagAttachContentId property ([MS-OXCMSG] section 2.2.2.26) or the PidTagAttachContentLocation property ([MS-OXCMSG] section 2.2.2.26) on related file attachments such as images; the PidTagAttachContentId property SHOULD be chosen for this purpose.
+Depending on the choice of attachment property, inline image links in the HTML body MUST use one of the following: